Harry K. Dupree Stuttgart National Aquaculture Research Center Site Logo

 Title: CONDITIONING AND INDUCED SPAWNING OF CAPTIVE-REARED SOUTHERN FLOUNDER PARALICHTHYS LETHOSTIGMA

-item Van Wyk, Peter - HBOI
+item VAN WYK, PETER - HBOI

-item Riche, Marty
+item Riche, Martin

-item Benetti, Daniel - UNIV OF MIAMI
+item BENETTI, DANIEL - UNIV OF MIAMI

 Submitted to: Book of Abstracts World Aquaculture Society